 Module C develops student proficiency in preparing and processing insurance claims.
 Students study insurance programs, including HMOs, PPOs, and worker's compensation plans.
 National coding systems used for claims processing are studied.
 Students learn to obtain information from patient charts and ledgers to complete insurance forms accurately.
 Students are given hypothetical insurance billing situations and select appropriate forms, codes, and procedures to process insurance claims for optimal reimbursement.
 Office & insurance collection strategies are also included.
-Students study essential medical terminology, build on keyboarding and word processing skills, and learn the self-directed job search process by developing career networking techniques that will assist you in being successful in the medical field.
-Prerequisite: None.
-Lec Hrs: 040 Lab Hrs: 040
+Students study essential medical terminology, build on keyboarding and word processing skills, and become familiar with the self-directed job search process by developing career networking techniques that will assist you in being successful in the medical field.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite: None Lecture Hours: 40 Lab Hours: 40